Eddie Sachs

-Edward Julius Sachs Jr, (May 28, 1927 – May 30, 1964) was a United States Auto Club driver who was known as the "Clown Prince of Auto Racing".
-He coined the phrase "If you can't win, be spectacular".
+Edward Julius Sachs Jr. (May 28, 1927 – May 30, 1964) was an American racing driver in the United States Auto Club.

 Early life

-Sachs was born May 28, 1927 in Allentown, Pennsylvania.
+Sachs was born May 28, 1927, in Allentown, Pennsylvania.
+He served in the United States Navy during World War II.

 Professional racing career

 His career included eight USAC Championship Trail wins, 25 top-five finishes in 65 career AAA and USAC starts, including the 1958 USAC Midwest Sprint Car Championship.
 He was an eight time starter of the Indianapolis 500, 1957–64, winning the pole position in 1960 and 1961, with his best finish being second in 1961.
 Leading the race with only three laps to go, he saw his right rear tire begin to delaminate and pitted to replace it, handing victory to A. J. Foyt.
 Sachs never regretted his decision not to gamble on the tire, saying, "I'd sooner finish second than be dead".